Role-Based Access Control (RBAC)Role-Based Access Control (RBAC)

 RBAC FAQ

-Why Admin is a Role rather than User type?
+Why is Admin a Role rather than User type?

-Why I cannot edit an existing Binding?
+Why can't I edit an existing Binding?